 The introduction of Sobolev spaces was significant for the development of functional analysis~\cite{sobolev1963applications} and various applications related to PDEs~\cite{evans98} such as the finite element method~\cite{szabo1991finite}.
 There have been relevant works to the Sobolev norms in image processing and inverse problems.
 For example, the $H^{-1}$ semi-norm is closely related to the quadratic Wasserstein ($W_2$) metric from optimal transportation~\cite{villani2003topics} under both the asymptotic regime~\cite{otto2000generalization} and the non-asymptotic regime~\cite{peyre2018comparison}.
 This connection has been utilized in many applications~\cite{engquist2020quadratic,papadakis2014optimal} such as Bayesian inverse problems~\cite{dunlop2020stability}.
 Another close connection comes from works on the Sobolev gradient~\cite{neuberger2009sobolev}, in which the gradient of a given functional is taken with respect to the inner product induced by the underlying Sobolev norm~\cite{calderMY10,sundaramoorthi2007sobolev} with demonstrated effects in sharpening and edge-preserving.
-We build connections between the $H^s$ norm as an energy term and the gradient flow induced by the $H^s$ norms, showing the equivalence between the two types of methods under certain scenarios.